m-maresch/smart-thermostat/README.md

 The Web-App folder contains the Angular SPA.

-If you have any questions about the application, you'd like to know how to run it/interact with it or you wanna see the C code and the microcontroller (ATmega328 + ESP8266) used then feel free to contact me via [mmaresch.com](http://mmaresch.com).
+If you have any questions about the applications, you'd like to know how to run them/interact with them or you wanna see the C code and the microcontroller (ATmega328 + ESP8266) used then feel free to contact me via [mmaresch.com](http://mmaresch.com).

 # Dependencies
 Thanks to everyone contributing to any of the following projects: